Warning: Undefined variable $custom_content in /var/www/vhosts/allfreecrafts.com/httpdocs/dev/wp-content/themes/foodiepro/functions.php on line 205

 When lemon curd is done, whisk well and ladle into hot, sterilized half-pint (one cup) jars.
 Cover and cool to room temperature, then refrigerate.
 Makes 4 cups.

-If you have to avoid eggs, learn how to make Vegan Lemon Curd by Bigger Bolder Baking.
+- If you must avoid eggs, learn how to make Vegan Lemon Curd by Bigger Bolder Baking.

 Leave a Reply